soanseng/vocbuilderAI/README.md

 - [ ] at installation, check there is a vocbuilderAI note type or not, creating it for users automatically
 - [ ] use git submodule to load into libs for necessary packages
 - [ ] check this word is repeated? if repeated add tags or rewrite its content or not
-- [ ] after adding voice to anki, delete it on the addon folder
 - [ ] add type to it for better development